 |Force Protection Systems Command and Control Information Interchange – An interoperability standard that defines the communication interchanges between a CCDE and an Integrated Base Defense Command and Control (IBDC2) center.
 It consists of a set of eXtensible Markup Language (XML) messages and supporting XML Schemas, and rules for subscription and sequencing.

 |A software tool used to verify if physical security components communicate in a manner compliant with the SEIWG 0101 series of standards or the SEIWG 0300 standard.
 The tool indicates any non-compliant messages and provides suggested corrections.
 SIV-T scripts are available to assist in testing and training.

 |Interface Specification (RF Data Transmission Interfaces) for DoD Base and Installation Physical Security Systems – A Radio Frequency (RF) specification that defines the RF communication pathway between physical security sensors and a CCDE.

 The DoD services and industry are embracing these SEIWG products to develop and build System of Systems cohesive architectures consisting of government platforms and commercial products from many vendors that seamlessly exchange information.

-NIEM is a community-driven, standards-based approach to exchanging information that has been adopted by the 2012 National Strategy for Information Sharing and Safeguarding and the DoD Chief Information Officer's memorandum, Adoption of the NIEM within the DoD, dated 28 March 2013.
-The SEIWG developed a NIEM-conformant IEPD that was released in August 2017.
-The IEPD is included in the SEIWG 0102 NIEM product.
+The National Information Exchange Model (NIEM) is a community-driven, standards-based approach to exchanging information that has been adopted by the 2012 National Strategy for Information Sharing and Safeguarding and the DoD Chief Information Officer's memorandum, Adoption of the National Information Exchange Model within the Department of Defense, dated 28 March 2013.
+The SEIWG is developing a NIEM-conformant Information Exchange Package Document (IEPD) and has a projected release date of 2Q FY17.

 - SEIWG-ICD-0100 XML Information Interchange, dated 27 October 2006